gjherbiet/oarhold/README.md

 oarwake
 =======

-This script *wakes up* a hold job whose id is in a file when another job completes.
+This script *wakes up* a held job whose id is in a file when another job completes.

-To use with the `oardelay` script`.
+To use with the `oardelay` script.

 Configuration
 =============